GeoscienceAustralia/ptha/misc/nearshore_testing_2020/README.md

 The sub-folders here are:

-* [./analysis](./analysis) Analysis of the model results and creation of plots (this is the last step in the analysis)
+* [./analysis](./analysis) FIXME Analysis of the model results and creation of plots (this is the last step in the analysis).
+The content of this folder should be augmented with data which can be downloaded as explained therein.
 * [./breakwalls](./breakwalls) Make the breakwalls that we burn into our elevation model.
+* gauges FIXME
 * [./elevation](./elevation) Elevation grids created for our model and used by the code in [./swals](./swals).
 The content of this folder should be augmented with data which can be downloaded as explained therein.
 * [./sources](./sources) The source models used to initialise our tsunami model.
 The content of this folder should be augmented with data which can be downloaded as explained therein.
 * [./swals](./swals) The tsunami model application specific code, job submission scripts, and some plotting scripts.